QuantCT/strategy-idea/ideas/Momentum/trade-idea.md

 ## Long/Short logic
 * When both momentum indicators are positive, asset is considered rising (bullish), and we can go _Long_.
 * When both momentum indicators are negative, asset is considered falling (bearish) and we can go _Short_.
-Otherwise, asset is considered ranging and the plotted indicator becomes orange.
+* Otherwise, asset is considered ranging.

 # Formulation